itsOmSarraf/itsOmSarraf/README.md

 ## 👨‍💻 About Me

-Full Stack Developer from India with expertise in modern web technologies.
+Full Stack Developer from India with expertise in modern web & mobile technologies.
 I specialize in building scalable applications using Next.js, React, and various backend technologies.
 Currently available for freelance opportunities!

 - 🚀 Building cool applications that solve the pain points :)
 - 📚 Currently mastering fundamentals.